-For the 1966 television documentary, 'The Writers - Patrick Kavanagh', the poet returned to his home place of Inniskeen in county Monaghan.
+Patrick Kavanagh returns to his home place of Inniskeen in County Monaghan.

 In this excerpt from the programme Kavanagh reflects on the lines of his poem ‘Inniskeen Road’.
 Kavanagh comments on his ambivalent relationship with his home place, and how the most exciting periods of his life were spent elsewhere in places like London, Paris, Rome and New York.

 A road, a mile of kingdom, I am king of banks and stones and every bloomin’ thing.